-The influence of the Revolutionary Guards increased after a coup attempt in May 1985 (see State of Internal Security , this ch.).
-The Guards, assisted by the Revolutionary Committees, set up roadblocks and arrested thousands of individuals suspected of being implicated.
-The Revolutionary Guards were believed to be no more that 1,000 to 2,000 strong, but they were outfitted with light tanks, armored cars and personnel carriers, multiple rocket launchers, and SA-8 antiaircraft missiles.
+The influence of the revolutionary guards increased after a coup attempt in May 1985 (see State of Internal Security, this ch.).
+The guards, assisted by the revolutionary committees, set up roadblocks and arrested thousands of individuals suspected of being implicated.
+The revolutionary guards were believed to be no more that 1,000 to 2,000 strong, but they were outfitted with light tanks, armored cars and personnel carriers, multiple rocket launchers, and SA-8 antiaircraft missiles.
 Most had been recruited from Qadhafi's own tribal group in the Surt region.

-The estimates published by ACDA give a figure of US\$1.8 billion in arms purchases in 1984.
+The United States Arms Control and Disarmament Agency (ACDA) estimated that Libya spent US\$1.8 billion on arms purchases in 1984.
 Accordingly, if the ACDA figure of US\$5.2 billion in total defense expenditures in 1984 is accepted, true defense costs exclusive of new weapons acquisitions would still be about US\$3.4 billion or several times the officially acknowledged rate of spending.
 This would include such items as pay and benefits, military construction, fuel, maintenance, and the cost of the Chadian campaign.